klahrich/chiefhustler/content/posts/trimmed-cts.md

 I also wonder whether I was trigger-happy and moved too soon, before having any sort of confirmation of my doubts.
 In other words, I don't know for sure that there are problems ahead for **$CTS.TO**, far from that.
 Maybe I should have waited for the problems to manifest themselves before taking such drastic actions.

 Ian Cassel said: "The great ones always make you regret selling.".
 I hope I didn't sell a great one.

+p.s.
+I kept a micro position just to keep an eye on future developments